brucemuller/HierarchicalLosses/README.md

 ### Plug and Play Hierarchical Loss

-* Our idea is to use the hierarhical structure in the semantics of classes to improve a deep model by a simple Hierarchical Loss Function.
+* Our idea is to use the hierarchical structure in the semantics of classes to improve a deep model by a simple Hierarchical Loss Function.

-* Given the output of any semantic segmentation architecture and a class hierarchy, we compute losses for each level of abstraction within the hierarchy,inferring probabilities of superclasses from their children (see above figure).
+* Given the output of any semantic segmentation architecture and a class hierarchy, we compute losses for each level of abstraction within the hierarchy, inferring probabilities of super-classes from their children (see above figure).

 * A particular advantage of this work is its generality and self-contained nature allows the possibility of plugging this hierarchical loss on the end of any deep learning architecture.

-* Class hierarchies are defined with a simple tab delimmited text file (figure below, left).
+* Class hierarchies are defined with a simple tab delimited text file (figure below, left).

-* We precompute lists of leaf nodes (figure below, right) for each depth corresponding to the summations required for computing internal node probabilities (see paper for more implementation details).
+* We pre-compute lists of leaf nodes (figure below, right) for each depth corresponding to the summations required for computing internal node probabilities (see paper for more implementation details).

 ![treelists](imgs/treelists.png)